 Our Foundation curriculum offers an intensive exploration of color, form, design, and creative problem solving.
 You will begin with core courses in drawing, design, color, and digital studies that acquaint you with composition, drawing principles, and 2D, 3D and 4D materials and processes.
 As you work on studio projects, you will investigate visual dynamics, creative processes, and issues that inform contemporary art, design and culture.

-To help you transition from Foundation studies into our majors, you also will take an elective class.
-The elective courses offers an opportunity to explore various disciplines in the art, craft, design and integrated media areas while helping you make an informed choice about your major and future career path.
+You will also take an elective course that offers an opportunity to explore various disciplines in the art and design, to help you make an informed choice about your major and future studies and career path.